openxla/stablehlo/docs/spec.md

-The above conversion allows for the transformation of a StableHLO program that uses quantized types with floating-point scales to quantized types with integer scales.
+The above conversion allows for the transformation of a StableHLO program that uses quantized types with floating-point scales to quantized types with integer multipliers and shifts.
 The latter allows for integer-only arithmetic.
-At a high-level, any computations specified in the operational semantics using floating-point scales can be realized using integer scales with integer-only arithmetic.
-Refer to [dot_general](#dot_general) op for an example.
-The exact manner in which a computation involving floating-point scales is converted to a computation using integer scales for each individual operation is TBD.
-Also, the bit width of the multiplier and shift, chosen for each operation, is TBD.
+The exact manner in which a computation, as specified in the semantics section of an operation, involving floating-point scales gets converted to a computation using integer multipliers an shifts is TBD.

 There is an ongoing discussion on the semantics of `QuantizationZeroPoint`, including the type, the values and whether there can be just one or